-Home décor in 2025 is about sin-on of personalization, sustainability, comfort, and technology.
+Home décor in 2026 is about the sin-on of personalization, sustainability, comfort, and technology.
 The American interiors are being reinvigorated with fresh ideas to keep pace with changing life patterns, worries about the environment, and the appreciation of aesthetics that tell stories.
 This year’s design trends, from an earthy palette to smart furniture, strike a balance between modernity and tradition.
-A detailed guide to the 32 foremost home décor trends and maybe beyond that are giving a reincarnation to the interiors of America in 2025.
+A detailed guide to the 32 foremost home décor trends and maybe beyond that is giving a reincarnation to the interiors of America in 2026.

 Sustainable & Eco-Friendly Designs